Tweed River Estuary Coastal Management Program

 Terranora Neglect

-by strinker, over 7 years ago
+by strinker, about 8 years ago

 Tourist boat activities being conducted daily in the Terranora system are environmentally damaging and are not permitted elsewhere in Australia.
 Clients, numbering up to 100 are permitted to disembark onto extremely sensitive mud and sand flats, salt marsh and sea grass beds to experience "getting mud between your toes" - as advertised through the internet.
 NSW Fisheries unbelievably permits each tourist boat to carry between 30-40 yabbie pumps so that the tourists can experience the thrill of pumping yabbies - again not permitted anywhere else in Australia.
 Although the physical pumping of the yabbies on such a scale is damaging...
 Continue reading